Articles tagged with: iran

 Admittedly though, you have to be quite naive to think that a genuine expose of Wall Street could …

-blog, Central & South Asia, Featured, Headline, North America, The Middle East & North Africa »
+blog, Central & South Asia, Featured, Headline, North America, The Arab World »

 I learned of Oliver Stone’s new documentary film ‘South of the Border’ many months ago, and have been eagerly anticipating it ever since.
 It’s a welcome change from the suffocating bias that clouds the mainstream media (especially in the US) with regards to South America and Hugo Chavez in particular.
 In a nutshell, Stone’s new piece gives the viewer an insight into the Socialist revolution in South America and the leaders pioneering it.
 You’ll also get a brief history of how US imperialism and financial …